-TEAM PROJECTS (2 Team Projects of equal value): Your team will be required to hand in a deliverable for each of these activities.
+TEAM PROJECTS (2 Team Projects of equal value.
+Project 1 with international scope): Your team will be required to hand in a deliverable for each of these activities.
 Instructions and details will be posted in Canvas.
-We will start these activities in class but you will finish them outside class.
 Your deliverable will be due on the dates detailed in Canvas.
 You are responsible to coordinate with your team in case you did not come to class.
 Credit for an activity will only be given to those names written in the submitted deliverable.